xregistry/spec/core/spec.md

 - Description: A numeric value used to determine whether an entity has been modified.
 Each time the associated entity is updated, this value MUST be set to a new value that is greater than the current one.
-  Note, this attribute is most often managed by the Registry itself.
   Note, if a new Version of a Resource is created that is based on an existing Version of that Resource, then the new Version's `epoch` value MAY be reset (e.g. to zero) since the scope of its values is the Version and not the entire Resource

-  Note: during a single write operation, whether this value is incremented for each modified attribute of an entity, or updated just once for the entire operation is an implementation choice.
+  During a single write operation, whether this value is incremented for each modified attribute of an entity, or updated just once for the entire operation is an implementation choice.

+  During a create operation, if this attribute is present in the request then it MUST be silently ignored by the server.

+  During an update operation, if this attribute is present in the request then an error MUST be generated if the request includes a non-null value that differs from the existing value.
+A value of `null` MUST be treated the same as a request with no `epoch` attribute at all.
 - Constraints:
   - MUST be an unsigned integer equal to or greater than zero
   - MUST increase in value each time the entity is updated